 Indeed, a study by Millennial Branding and Identified.com that examined the profiles of 4 million Facebook pages, found that, on average, millennials are connected to 16 coworkers on Facebook — proof of their willingness to blend their work and personal lives.

-As millennial Sarah D. Simpkins put it in another one of her blog posts.
-“You haven’t failed if your job isn’t who you are.
+As millennial Sarah D. Simpkins put it: “You haven’t failed if your job isn’t who you are.
 On the contrary, you have succeeded.
 You have found a job that caters to at least one aspect of your personality and lucky for you, me, and the world, that isn’t the only personality trait that you have.”

 Take the Pew Research Center’s 14 item quiz and we’ll tell you how “Millennial” you are, on a scale from 0 to 100, by comparing your answers with those of respondents to a scientific nationwide survey.
 You can also find out how you stack up against others your age.